-CLEVELAND – Transportation Security Administration (TSA) officers prevented two handguns from being carried onboard an airplane at Cleveland Hopkins International Airport (CLE) in the past five days.
+CLEVELAND – Transportation Security Administration (TSA) officers prevented two handguns from being carried onboard an airplane at Cleveland Hopkins International Airport (CLE) in the past week.

-In the first incident on Thursday, Sept.
-16, at around 6 p.m., TSA officials detected a firearm inside a passenger’s carry-on bag during the routine X-ray screening.
-When Cleveland Police were notified, the officer seized the weapon, a 9mm Glock loaded with nine rounds in the magazine.
-The passenger, who has a concealed carry permit, said she was switching purses and forgot the firearm was in her bag.
+In the first incident on Monday, Sept.
+27, at around 6:15 a.m., TSA officials detected a firearm inside a passenger’s carry-on bag during the routine X-ray screening.
+When Cleveland Police were notified, the officer seized the weapon, which was loaded with five rounds, and cited the passenger.

-On Monday, Sept.
-20, another firearm was caught.
-At approximately 5:50 a.m., a TSA PreCheck® passenger presented himself for screening, and a Transportation Security Officer identified a firearm in the passenger’s carry-on bag.
-Cleveland Police again responded to the checkpoint and confiscated the firearm.
-The firearm, a Cobra CB 38, was unloaded and had an external safety that was engaged.
-The passenger also has a concealed carry permit and said he forgot the gun was in his bag.
+On Sunday, Oct.
+3, another firearm was caught.
+At approximately 5:30 a.m., a passenger presented himself for screening, and a Transportation Security Officer identified a firearm in the passenger’s carry-on bag.
+Cleveland Police again responded to the checkpoint and confiscated the firearm, which was loaded.
+The passenger has a concealed carry permit from Virginia and said he did not realize the gun was in his bag.

 TSA issues civil penalties to travelers who bring guns to a checkpoint.
 A typical first offense for carrying a loaded handgun into a checkpoint is $4,100.
 The complete list of civil penalties is on the TSA website.
 If a traveler with a gun is a member of TSA PreCheck, that individual will lose their TSA PreCheck privileges for a period of time.